How Long Does Garlic Last in a Refrigerator?

 Your recipe calls for three cloves of garlic.
 You open the fridge and start shuffling around the vegetable drawer and you find a whole garlic bulb next to a honey crisp apple.
 The garlic bulb feels firm and looks beautiful.
 "How long has this been in there?" you ask.
 "I don't remember when I bought this from GROeat Garlic Farm, in Montana?
 Is it still good?"
 How long does garlic last in the refrigerator?
 Maybe you stored garlic bulbs or cloves in a ceramic garlic vessel for the last year.
 Maybe you placed whole, garlic heads next to your apples and oranges in the vegetable drawer?
 Maybe you placed a few bulbs on the top of your refrigerator for the past six months.
 Maybe you have a bunch of cloves in a plastic bag, stuffed in the freezer compartment?
 But are they still good?

-Individual peeled cloves will last a few weeks in the fridge, and chopped garlic will last for a shorter period of time unless it is sealed in a jar and/or has preservatives.
-Individual cloves, separated from the bulb, if kept unpeeled, will last about a month in the fridge.
+A full garlic bulb (with the cloves intact) may last in the refrigerator for a few months.
+Individual peeled cloves will last a month or so in the fridge, and chopped garlic will last for a shorter period of time unless it is sealed in a jar and/or has preservatives.
+Individual cloves, separated from the bulb, if kept unpeeled, will last a little more than a month in the fridge.
 Once the skin is removed, garlic begins to degrade more quickly.
 If possible, always buy whole, bulbs of garlic.
 Whole bulbs (also called heads of garlic) are made up of individual, unpeeled cloves.
 Peel only as many cloves as you're going to use at one time.
 Minced garlic at the grocery store is appealing, though likely that jar of garlic has been sitting on the shelf for a while and it has lost that beautiful, robust garlic flavor.
 In the right environment, your garlic should live a long and comfortable life in your kitchen pantry.

 Ideally, don't store garlic in the refrigerator.
 The best practice is to purchase fresh, whole garlic bulbs and store the garlic in a cool, well-vented space, away from heat and direct sunlight.
 Definitely do not store whole garlic in a plastic bag.
 Storing garlic in a brown paper bag or mesh material is fine.
 Your garlic will last longer and retain that tastier flavor for longer.
 It's all about how garlic is stored.
 Bulbs of garlic are alive.
 They like to continue to live in a fairly dry, cool, well-ventilated, and dark environment.
 That is not the inside of the refrigerator.
 Garlic should be stored closer to 60 degrees Farenheight, away from any heat source.
 Heat rises and storing garlic on top of your refrigerator is not always a good idea.